ProlificsPanther/DockerPanther/README.md

  # Download the Panther Docker image:

-   docker push prolificspanther/docker-panther-trial
+   docker pull prolificspanther/docker-panther-trial

  # Contents of the container:
+ * Ubuntu 20.04
  * OpenJDK 8
- * Ubuntu 20.04
+ * Tomcat
- * Panther Web 5.54
+ * Panther Web 5.54 distributed folder
- * Tomcat (Configured)
- * Panther Servlet
+ * Misc files
- * PantherDemo.ini file for Panther Web (Configured)

   # How to use docker-panther-trial

 Before you create a Panther Container, you must have a valid Panther license on the host machine.
 Just contact support@prolifics.com for a temporary license.
 Your Docker Container must be able to access that license file.
 Instructions provided below

 ### Panther Web

-**Prerequisites:** Docker engine installed on your Linux server, Panther Web 5.54  installation, Apache-Tomcat
+**Prerequisites:** Docker engine installed on your Linux server

 Step-1: `docker pull prolificspanther/docker-panther-trial` to pull the Panther image.